-MTSU alumni, former or current students, and faculty from across the university have been a part of nearly 100 Grammy Award nominations in the last decade.
-Since 2001, 11 have won a total of 32 Grammys, including seven repeat recipients, in categories from classical to pop to country to gospel.
+MTSU alumni, former or current students, and faculty from across the university have been a part of nearly 125 Grammy Award nominations in the last two decades.
+Since 2001, 13 have won a total of 35 Grammys, including eight repeat recipients, in categories from classical to pop to country to gospel.

 Last April, MTSU’s Department of Recording Industry made Billboard’s annual list of America’s top music business schools for the seventh year, once again joining its counterparts across the country as top producers of ready-to-work music industry pros.